-You will need to drive your truck in both the direction of the forks (forks first) and also in the direction of the power unit (power unit first or forks trailing).
+You will need to drive your truck in both the direction of the forks (forks first) and also in the direction of the power unit (power unit first).
 Steering is not the same in both directions.
 Be careful.
 Drive slowly until you get used to all the controls.